STAND. COM. REP. NO. 686

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the University of Hawaii Foundation and the Hawaii Alliance of Nonprofit Organizations.
-Your Committee received comments on this measure from the Department of Taxation and the Tax Foundation of Hawaii.
+Your Committee received testimony in support of this measure from the League of Women Voters of Hawaii, Civil Beat Law Center for the Public Interest, All Hawaii News, and three individuals.
+Your Committee received comments on this measure from the Office of Information Practices, Common Cause Hawaii, and Grassroot Institute of Hawaii.

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1130, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1130, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 134, S.D.
+1, and recommends that it pass Third Reading.